 Who is the Legal Owner of the Company?

-In June 2020, the ViVentor platform was acquired by the Dutch holding Lotus 597 B.V who is part of the Gielen Group that also owns Atlantis Financiers NV, a lending company that lists its loans on ViVentor.
+In June 2020, the ViVentor platform was acquired by the Dutch holding Lotus 597 B.V who is part of the Gielen Group that also owns Atlantis Financiers NV, a lending company that lists its loans on ViVentor (suspended at the moment).

-Viventor is currently applying for a Financial Brokerage License in Latvia which should make the platform's business practices more transparent.
+Viventor is apparently applying for a Financial Brokerage License in Latvia which should make the platform's business practices more transparent.

 At the moment, Viventor is regulated by legislative acts of The Republic of Latvia.
 After the platform receives a Financial Brokerage License in Latvia, it will be regulated by the Financial and Capital Market Commission (FCMC).